Site Map

 Description

-SRS targets and treats an abnormal area.
-The radiation is tightly focused, which minimizes damage to nearby healthy tissue.
+SRS targets and treats an abnormal area of the body.
+Using many tiny beams, radiation is tightly focused on the cancer, which minimizes damage to nearby healthy tissue.

 During treatment: